 Discovery

 This is a strong description that clearly communicates both what the skill does and when to use it, with explicit trigger conditions.
 The trigger terms are natural and well-chosen for the meta-learning domain.
-The main weakness is that the specific actions (especially 'auto-improve the skills library') could be more concrete about what improvements look like.
+The main weakness is that the specific actions (especially 'auto-improve the skills library') could be more concrete about what changes are actually made.

 Implementation